-Bio Ex-Machina is a collaborative research project interweaving digital and biological computation through the use of robotics, targeting the definition of new tools and biofabrication-driven strategies as part of the design process, for the definition of unprecedented structures and applications.
+'Bio Ex-Machina' is a collaborative research project interweaving digital and biological computation through the use of robotics, targeting the definition of new tools and biofabrication-driven strategies as part of the design process, to create structures and for new applications.

+The project focuses on designing customised, on-demand objects, as hybrid eco-systems, by programming morphogenetic processes and robotic behaviours for the synchronised deployment of algorithmically designed, bio-fabricated artefacts.
 By incorporating growth-time as 4th dimension, the artefacts colonise, morph and expand on the digitally computed volumes, benefiting from the transformative qualities of mycelium-agents by means of hybrid growth protocols (i.e. Bio-4D-printing)

 The project challenges the current state of inanimate objects and shallow replication, where the physical is a perfect copy of the digital.
-By letting biofabrication and growth becoming an integral part of the design process, new morphologies and aesthetics arise.
+By letting biofabrication and growth become an integral part of the design process, new morphologies and aesthetics arise.

-Design and creation thus become a dialogue among systems – programs, machines, and living cells alike – capable of autonomous decisions and computing, allowing the investigation of new forms and methods to conceive user interaction.
+Design and creation become a dialogue among systems – programs, machines, and living cells alike – capable of autonomous decisions and computing, allowing the investigation of new forms and methods to conceive user interaction.

-Finally, the project opens up further opportunities in regard to possibilities for co-designing with the Living.
-While defining a new balance between the autonomy of a rational process and the initial intention, the designer becomes guardian of an unfolding process; one that can to a certain extent be directed, while preserving its own operational self-determination.
+Finally, the project opens up further opportunities in regard to possibilities for co-designing with the living.
+While defining a new balance between the autonomy of a rational process and the initial intention, the designer becomes the guardian of an unfolding process; one that can to a certain extent be directed, while preserving its own operational self-determination.

 Fungal fermentation (mycelium composite paste development for specific application), generative algorithms, custom made tooling, additive manufacturing, robotics, growth/biofabrication, modularity, bioassembly.

 Information submitted by the maker and edited by the Future Materials Bank.